-Ragi Malt is a healthy, nutrient-dense drink that can be made in less than 15 minutes using ragi flour (finger millet flour).
+Ragi Malt is a healthy drink that can be made in less than 15 minutes using ragi flour (finger millet flour).

-This is an easy and a quick breakfast recipe that can also be had as a snack.
+This is an easy and a quick breakfast recipe that can also be had as a snack or a pre-workout drink.

 You can make ragi malt sweet or savory.
 While this recipe includes the sweet version, I have also mentioned how to make this savory below.